ktbyers/netmiko/README.md

 If you find an issue with Netmiko, then you can open an issue on this projects issue page here: [https://github.com/ktbyers/netmiko/issues](https://github.com/ktbyers/netmiko/issues)

-If you have questions or would like to discuss Netmiko, a Netmiko channel exists on the [networktocode](https://networktocode.slack.com) Slack team.
-To join, just visit the url and request access to the Sack team.
+If you have questions or would like to discuss Netmiko, a Netmiko channel exists on [this Slack](https://networktocode.slack.com) team.
+To join, visit [this url](http://slack.networktocode.com/) and request access to the Slack team.
 Once access is granted you can join the [#netmiko](https://networktocode.slack.com/messages/netmiko/) channel.